 [+] How do I report my CLE credits?

-Nevada is an attendance verification state.
 All credits must be submitted to the CLE board by either the attorney or provider of the program.
-Courses should be submitted within sixty (60) days of the date of the program.
+Courses should be submitted within thirty (30) days of the date of the program.
 Board form 2 (Application for Course Approval) should be used for this purpose.
 If the documentation is not submitted timely, it could be rejected.

 It is the responsibility of the attorney to report CLE credits to other states where they are licensed.